Preschoolers vs. School-aged children

 The involvement and support of the whole family will provide valuable support and help to make the activities done in the therapy sessions feel like a part of life, not something done only once a week.
 Children of all ages can learn to reduce their stuttering and develop their ability to communicate well.
 Specialist help is available in three settings.

-See the Speech-Language and Audiology Canada website for information on how to find a specialist speech and language therapist.
+See our page on clinics for information on how to find a specialist speech and language therapist in Canada.

 Your school board.
 Specialist therapy might be available through the public school system in your area (coordinated through a school board).
 Each province and region is different, and availability varies.
 For primary and middle schools, speak with your child’s teacher to find out what help is available.
 In secondary school s, the guidance teacher or equivalent is the best person to contact for additional support.